Generative Assembly via Bimanual Manipulation

 ACC Workshop on Recent Advancement of Human Autonomy Interaction and Integration, 2023

 To further reduce the human effort and expert knowledge required in designing assemblies, we explore the end-to-end generation of Lego assembly designs using generative AI.
-In this project, we aim to develop generative models capable of interpreting user specifications through intuitive prompts, such as text descriptions, and generating Lego designs that meet the customization requirements.
+In this project, we aim to develop generative models capable of interpreting user specifications through intuitive prompts, such as text descriptions, and generating Lego designs that satisfy the users' customization requirements.
 Additionally, this project focuses on integrating physical awareness into the generative model, with the goal of producing physically buildable Lego designs.

 Constructing Customized Assembly